Nikolow/urban-adventure/README.md

 - Delete button: Deletes the Book from DB [Only the book]
 - Sort links: Sorts the data by their ID [DESC, ASC]
 - Search Form: Search by Author Name
-- Table scroll: For better user exprience
+- Table scroll: For better user experience

 <br>